bargav25/SmolLM/README.md

 # SmolLM: A Lightweight Language Model Implementation

-This repository contains a lightweight implementation of a causal language model, **smolLM**, using PyTorch.
+This repository contains a lightweight implementation of a famous language model, **smolLM**, using PyTorch.
 The model is designed to mimic the architecture of modern transformer-based models, including features like rotary embeddings, multi-head attention, and RMS normalization.

 ## Features